vedph/mqdq_mqutil/doc/mqdq-overview.md

 Thus, the solution for this editing operation is as follows:

-1. import and remodel text and apparatus from TEI documents into a Cadmus database.
+1. [import and remodel](import.md) text and apparatus from TEI documents into a Cadmus database.
+Also, a list of *testimonia* and philologists is derived from text headers and feeds a number of Cadmus thesauri.
 2. edit in Cadmus.
-3. export text and apparatus from the Cadmus database back into the original TEI documents.
+3. [export text and apparatus](export.md) from the Cadmus database back into the original TEI documents.
 This allows preserving all their general infrastructure and header, while replacing their text and apparatus content.

 Thus, I designed and implemented these tools:

-- a set of tools for partitioning texts (for obvious reasons, we cannot think of editing a full-length word in a single web page), parsing texts, parsing apparatuses, remodel them into the Cadmus architecture, and importing all them.
+- a set of tools for [partitioning](partition.md) texts (for obvious reasons, we cannot think of editing a full-length word in a single web page), parsing texts, parsing apparatuses, remodel them into the Cadmus architecture, and importing all them.
 - a set of tools for exporting data from the database into the original TEI documents, replacing their content with newly generated XML code.

 Apart from building a fully structured database as a byproduct, this solution also has the advantage of making the editing process much easier, as standoff editing for a critical apparatus is prone to issues and errors, and usually much longer and complex for untrained operators.